Code-Institute-Submissions/sofias_bistro/README.md

 [Buon Appetito Italian Restaurant & Delicatessens](https://buonappetitoitalian.com/menus/lunch-menu)
 [Zomato](https://www.zomato.com/)

-**All content used and deployed for this project is purely for educational purposes.
+**All content used and deployed in this project is solely used for educational purposes.